roscoejp/google-kubernetes-engine/ffmpeg/README.md

 # Transcoding Sample Job
 A simple script for creating an ffmpeg Kubernetes job from a Github hosted script.
 The pods will read a script from the specified Github RAW file (see transcode.sh) and then execute the script.
 The script in this repo prints some information to the command line and then executes a simple ffmpeg transcode on a test file.

+## Why Read a Script from Github?
+Reading a script from a remote source allows for quicker testing in my experience.
+It also allows you to manage your scripts without having to rebuild the container each time.
+In a production environment you'd want the immutability of a script file in the container, so you'd be better off creating a Dockerfile and then copying your directory into the base image.

 ## Using this sample
 Job without GPU:
 ```bash